-Jacqueline was discussing her self-sufficient desire with her 15-year- old identical twin sons, Malik and Malcolm, who was without question her biggest supporters.
-Since day one of her telling them about her dream, they have been telling her to go for it; in fact, it was due to their encouragement that she decided she’d never give up.
+Jacqueline was discussing her self-sufficient desire with her 15-year- old identical twin sons, Malik and Malcolm, who were without question her biggest supporters.
+Since day one of her telling them about her dream, they have been telling her to go for it; in fact, it was because of their encouragement that she decided she’d never give up.

 They were in the living room area of the house they called home.
-The boys sat a the sectional sofa, while their Mother lounged in her favorite recliner.
+The boys sat on the sectional sofa, while their Mother lounged in her favorite recliner.

-“I wanted to discuss with you two what I’m planning on doing since it involves you, I’ve never kept anything from you,” Jacqueline said, she stared at her sons in a manner only a mother could.
+“I wanted to discuss with you two what I’m planning on doing, since it involves you.
+I’ve kept nothing from you,” Jacqueline said.
+She stared at her sons in a manner only a mother could.

 “Right, Mom.
-Your honesty has always put us in a position to make wise decisions, you’ve never pulled any punches, and we greatly respect you for that,” Malik said.
+Your honesty has always put us in a position to make wise decisions.
+You’ve pulled no punches, and we respect you for that,” Malik said.

 “You two are just the sweetest pair.
 So, here’s my plan.
-I’m going to use a large portion of my savings, and I want to use your college money I’ve established thus far, which is a total of twenty-eight thousand dollars.
+I’m going to use much of my savings, and I want to use the college money I’ve established, which is twenty-eight thousand dollars.
 So, the total would be two hundred and forty thousand dollars.
-The building I want to buy cost three hundred thousand dollars, as you can see, it’s going to be a problem.
-Because in addition to the building, there are many other things to consider.
+The building I want to buy cost three hundred thousand dollars.
+As you can see, it’s going to be a problem.
+Because besides the building, there are many other things to consider.
 Thoughts?”

 “My two wise young men.
 Come on over here and hug your Mother.”

 Malcolm and Malik did as they were asked.